1978

 780719A 19th July: PETER TOSH.
 Houston, Texas, Sam Houston Coliseum, incl.

-- Don’t Look Back (William Robinson/Ronald White) -MJ on backing vocals
+- Don’t Look Back (William Robinson/Ronald White) -MJ sharing vocals

 Line-up: see 780619A.